Bardo91/gstreamer_launch/README.md

 ## Getting Started

 For windows GStreamer download and install both **runtime** and **development** installer.
 Link: https://gstreamer.freedesktop.org/download/
 Add the binaries folder to system PATH.
+Current implementation does not bundle DLLs with the plugin, thus it is necessary to install the runtime in every computer.

 For linux, install it from repositories.